danieleperot/gestione-caselo/README.md

 # Install pre-commit hooks (optional but recommended)
 pre-commit install

-# Start all services (LocalStack, backend, frontend)
+# Start all services (backend, frontend, local AWS service containers)
 docker compose up

 # Or use watch mode for auto-reload on changes